 how to sew in a zipper by hand

 baste in a zipper to sew it in by hand

-There are woven lines in the zipper tape which act as guidelines.
+There are woven lines in the zipper tape that act as guidelines.
 If you baste following one of these lines then your basting can be a guideline for your permanent stitches on the outside of the garment.
 But don’t worry if you have wobbly stitches like mine, just mark in guides.

+how to sew in a zipper by hand